Madlax All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Boys.

 Play with Passion,

-All Madlax All-Stars Teams PLAY TO WIN in every game.
+All Madlax All-Stars Teams PLAY TO WIN in most games.
 Playing time is not guaranteed or promised for any player on any team.
 The coaches have the right to play the best players to help Madlax teams win any game.
 That said, in high school recruiting tournaments or showcases, Madlax coaches will make every effort to play every player evenly.
-In fall league games Madlax coaches will play everyone evenly in first half but if the game is close in final 10 minutes, the coach can play to win and shorten the rotation as needed.
+Also in fall league games Madlax coaches will play everyone evenly in first half but if the game is close in final 10 minutes, the coach can play to win and shorten the rotation as needed.
 In spring and summer 1st and 2nd line players will play the majority or all minutes of games until Madlax is up at least 5-8 goals depending on the time remaining.
 There will almost always be a set EMO and MDD team which alters playing time as well.
-Ideally, Madlax youth (u9-u15) coaches will play everyone and still be able to win a game.
+Ideally, Madlax youth (u9-u15) coaches will play everyone in every game and still be able to win a game.
 Often that can't happen and parents are requested to stay supportive and encourage their sons to work harder in practice to earn playing time.
 Practices are where the most improvement is made and playing time is truly earned.